JUCSERahull337/RideNow/README.md

 ## Live site link:  https://react-auth-assignment9-d0e82.web.app
 ## About The app:
-- Basically travel app
+- Basically travel website
 - Has google & (email-password ) validation
-- Facebook is kept as optional for further development
-- One will be able to choose ride for his journey along with a map and price
+- Logged in User will be able to choose ride for his journey & will be guided with a map and ride cost
 ## Technology Used:
 - React JS, React Routing, Bootstrap, ES6 , HTML5,CSS, React hooks, JSON
 - I've used firebase for authentication system